 600 Total with no Sub score below 55, especially Listening and Writing

-ONLY International students who earn an undergraduate or graduate degree in a country where English is the primary language can waive the TOEFL requirement.
+ONLY International students who earn an undergraduate or graduate degree from a program where English is the primary language of instruction can waive the TOEFL requirement.

 The TOEFL is the preferred English Language Proficiency test however, the IELTS can substitute for the TOEFL with an overall Band 6.5 being the required minimum.

 All graduate courses presume the student has had an intermediate microeconomic theory class and an intermediate macroeconomic theory class.

 Students are assumed to have a working knowledge of basic statistics, differential and integral calculus, and analytic geometry.
 Our program is very math intensive.